hoangduytran/blender-manual/manual/render/lights/light_object.rst

    Power of the light in Watts.
 Higher values increase the intensity of the light.
    Negative values can be set, but should be avoided for predictable and physically based result.

+.. _bpy.types.PointLight.use_soft_falloff:

+Soft Falloff
+   Apply falloff to avoid sharp edges when the light geometry intersects with other objects.

 .. _bpy.types.PointLight.shadow_soft_size:

 Radius